netlore/OpenAKC/index.md

 There are already several commercial products in this space, and they do a fine job... but they are typically expensive, and are not focussed on Linux, so lack some of the features described above

-Additionally, the exisiing tools manage access through the control of "secret" information... they therefore contain secret keys and infomration which could threaten your security if they were to leak, since someone could use those secrets to gain access to your systems independent of the security system, potentially without your knowledge.
+Additionally, the exising tools manage access through the control of "secret" information... they therefore contain secret keys and information which could threaten your security if they were to leak, since someone could use those secrets to gain access to your systems independent of the security system, potentially without your knowledge.
 OpenAKC works differently, it only stores non-sensitive information and controls access by delivering this where it is needed in real time... it DOES NOT have administrative access to your systems, does not "log in" to modify passwords or keys... only calls an encrypted API on demand to query if a given user should be granted access.
 In this way, OpenAKC does not have any private keys which could leak, and the agent running on each system is only called on demand, running as a non-privilaged user.

 OpenAKC is open source, so it can easily be extended in house, and we would be happy to consider including new functionality you create via Github.
 It even calls a user defined script before and after authentication is performed, so that functionality can easily be exteneded.